PascalBod/lm20.1-ThSenseIotKit-EI/README.md

 Then follow [Edge Impulse instructions](https://docs.edgeimpulse.com/docs/silabs-thunderboard-sense-2#connecting-to-edge-impulse).

-If you face the *Error while connecting to CPU* problem when flashing the board with the Edge Impulse binary file, push the board *RESET* button, keep it pushed until you start copying the binary file to the TB004 drive, and release it.
+If you face the *Error while connecting to CPU* problem when flashing the board with the Edge Impulse binary file, push the board *RESET* button, keep it pushed until you start copying the binary file to the TB004 drive, and release it (installing *Simplicity Studio 5* as proposed in the instructions above did not correct the problem for me while using the RESET button did it).

 # Start playing with ML